Annealed Leap-Point Sampler for Multimodal Target Distributions: Introduction

-The merits of the ALPS procedure are demonstrated empirically firstly on a very complex synthetic example and then on a highly-complex and previously unsolved problem, a Seemingly-Unrelated Regression (SUR) model for manufacturing investment data \cite{Grunfeld1958}.
+The merits of the ALPS algorithm are demonstrated empirically, firstly on a synthetic example where the modes are known, then on a Seemingly-Unrelated Regression (SUR) model for manufacturing investment data \citep{Grunfeld1958}, and lastly on a peak decomposition model for Raman spectroscopy \citep{Moores2016raman}.
+Bayesian analysis of spectroscopy was pioneered by \citet{Ritter1994} and \citet{van2001analysis}.
+It is a proven approach in analytical chemistry for many different types of spectroscopic data \citep[e.g., ][]{wang2008reversible,zhong2011bayesian,Harkonen2023}.
+As with SUR, this is a popular model for applications but its problems with multimodality have seldom been acknowledged or addressed.

 SUR models were introduced by \cite{Zellner1962} and are widely used for panel data in econometrics.
 Many examples are provided by \cite{Srivastava1987} and \cite{Fiebig2001}.
 It has only relatively recently been established that the SUR model likelihood exhibits multimodality and that the current methodology for inference is not robust.
-It is shown that ALPS can successfully overcome the difficulties in both the synthetic problem as well as the complex real-data SUR model setting.
+Our paper is the first time that multimodality has been demonstrated for the \citet{Grunfeld1958} data.
+We show that ALPS can successfully overcome the difficulties in both the synthetic problem as well as the complex real-data applications of SUR and spectroscopy.

-The paper is structured as follows: Section 2 outlines the procedure for ALPS; Section 3 presents the details of the components of the algorithm; Section 4 presents the main theoretical contribution of the paper that is crucial to understanding the computational cost of the procedure; Section 5 discusses the computational cost and how it scales with the dimension of the problem; Section 6 contains empirical studies; and Section 7 presents our conclusions and considerations for further work.
+The paper is structured as follows: after giving background and motivation in \Cref{sec:motivation}, \Cref{sec:Components} provides a detailed description of each component of ALPS; Section~\ref{sec:Procedure} covers their assembly into the complete method; Section~\ref{sec:theory} presents the main theoretical contribution of the paper that is crucial to understanding the computational cost of the procedure; Section~\ref{sec:compcomplex} discusses the computational cost and how it scales with the dimension of the problem; Section~\ref{sec:Empiricalexamples} contains empirical studies; and Section~\ref{sec:conclusions} presents our conclusions and considerations for further work.
+Detailed proofs, along with full R source code for the applications, are contained in the online supplementary material.